Streamlinelv/cartbounty/README.md

 ##### 4.6

-* Introduced Compact abandoned cart contents with product thumbnails
+* Introduced Compact abandoned Cart contents with product thumbnails
 * Added Postcode to location output
 * Fixed abandoned cart sorting by Name and added sorting by Email and Phone number
 * Improved Time column output in a more user friendly way (hover to see get the exact time)